Claire Graham, North Tyneside School Improvement Service

 This workshop uses some of the magic tricks and other unplugged activities from the books of Paul Curzon (Queen Mary, University of London) to identify how aspects of the curriculum can be taught and explained this way.

 The use of unplugged teaching is a key part of the thinking of the Digital Schoolhouse and the workshop will also include ways of getting involved more with this initiative.

 Claire Graham's biography

 Claire is an experienced School Improvement Advisor with a Primary teaching background.
-She is CAS Master Teacher who is currently based in North Tyneside.
+She is CAS Community Leader who is currently based in North Tyneside.
 She teaches across all phases, delivers staff CPD and trains on a number of ITT courses.
 She has led a Digital Schoolhouse since June 2017 delivering unplugged workshops to local primary schools.
-Her current practitioner research focuses on the use of computational thinking in non-stem subjects.
+She continues to focus on the use of computational thinking in non-stem subjects.

 Relevant Key Stages: KS2, KS3

 Room: USB 4.005 - seminar room, level 4, Urban Sciences Building